andreafabrizi/DNSProxy/README.md

 * add a "--resolve" option to pin DoH request to an IP address (see SNI debate)

 ## Ideas - lower priority:
-* use Warning headers to signal something
+* use h2 "Warning" headers to signal events/failures
-* parallelize requests, choose the faster
+* parallelize requests, choose the faster response
 * restore performances, currently impacted by new TCP handlers
+* REDIS: implement or let die.
+* add a statistics backend
 * DNSSEC validation tests ?

 ## Non-inclusive DoH providers list